choonkeat/attache/README.md

 hmac = OpenSSL::HMAC.hexdigest(OpenSSL::Digest.new('sha1'), SECRET_KEY, uuid + expiration)
 ```

-This will be transparent to you when using integration libraries like [attache_rails gem](https://github.com/choonkeat/attache_rails).

 ## APIs

 The attache server is a reference implementation of these interfaces.
 If you write your own server, [compatibility can be verified by running a test suite](https://github.com/choonkeat/attache_api#testing-against-an-attache-compatible-server).